bernardjhuang/gamerunnersnews/_posts/2014-10-29-the-most-misunderstood-stat-about-lol-2.md

 ---
 layout: post
-title:  "Hidden Gems: Armor Penetration, The Best Lucian Build, Ever: Part 2"
+title:  "Hidden Gems: Armor Penetration - Part 2."
 description: "Welcome to part 2 of Hidden Gems: Armor Penetration.
 Here, we'll be decoding the enigma that is Armor Penetration to unveil hidden OPness!"
 author: "Samuel Kuo"
 author_profile: "Invented the troam'er role (troll and roam) and the triple brut. build (Youmu's Ghost Blade, Black Cleaver, and The Brutalizer)"